tecnobabble/nessus_win_cred_test/README.md

-# Nessus Credentialed Readiness Check
+# Nessus Credentialed Assessment Readiness Check (Windows)

 This Powershell script is designed to be run on a supported (by Microsoft) Windows host.
 It checks for the most common issues that may prevent successful credentialed scans by Nessus.